-- Annually perform or contract for an audit of the State's financial statements (CAFR) (http://finance.vermont.gov/reports-and-publications/cafr); - Perform or contract for the annual compliance audits as required by the Federal Single Audit Act of 1984 (A-133). - Conduct discretionary performance audits of every department, institution and agency of the State and certain county officers. - Conduct audits or reviews as statutorily required by the Legislature.
+- Annually perform or contract for an audit of the State's financial statements (ACFR) (https://auditor.vermont.gov/reports/audit/financial). - Perform or contract for the annual compliance audits as required by the Federal Single Audit Act of 1984 (A-133). - Conduct discretionary performance audits of every department, institution and agency of the State and certain county officers. - Conduct audits or reviews as statutorily required by the Legislature.